 Current Projects

-I am currently PI on several joint research projects using psychological methods fNIRS (functional near-infrared spectroscopy) and behavioural psychology to examine the relationship between difficulty and aesthetic experience in the reading of poetry and poetic language, and how that relationship is affected by readers’ goals while reading (‘task set’).
-I am also investigating the effects of poetry on adolescent mental health, with the aim of developing a creative reading/writing app, and contributing to the development of a counterfactual analysis tool to aid in this kind of research.
+I am currently PI on transdisciplinary interdisciplinary research projects using neuroimaging, such as fNIRS (functional near-infrared spectroscopy), and behavioural psychology methods to examine the relationship between difficulty and aesthetic experience in the reading of poetry and poetic language, and how that relationship is affected by readers’ goals or mindsets while reading (‘task set’).
+I am also investigating the effects of poetry on adolescent mental health and wellbeing using qualitative and participatory methods, with the aim of developing a creative reading/writing intervention to support literacy, mental health, and wellbeing for young people.
+I am also contributing to the development of a counterfactual analysis tool to aid in quantitative research of this kind.

 Previous Projects